Welcome to Krystal Klear

 So come and join us and see why so many people are raving about this incredible, life-changing event.

-Founder – Frontier Trainings
+Clinton Swaine, Founder – Frontier Trainings

 FEEDBACK

 “Feedback is the breakfast of champions.”
 This is one of our core philosophies.
-In the speaking industry, there is no glass ceiling; no one has yet reached the peak of human potential.
+In the speaking industry, there is no glass ceiling; no one has yet reached the pinnacle of potential.
 This raises the question: How good can we get?
 We find that feedback is the fastest way for us to grow.
 Yes, we can critique ourselves, but by purely relying on this we miss many fine distinctions that can make all the difference.
 Since the start of Frontier, we have spent over 10,000 hours working on stage, during this time we have adopted the mindset of being in a state of constant and never-ending improvement, always being hungry for feedback.
 Because of this, our growth has been exponential.
 During this course, we will give you clear, direct, immediately applicable feedback so that you can see those fine distinctions and grow at the fastest rate possible.

 FULL BODY COMMUNICATION (F.B.C.)